 The apple doesn’t fall far from the tree.
-Every move they make is about giving free, unregulated rein to Wall St. This is coincident with trying to sabotage Social Security, limiting food stamps, impeding healthcare reform, etc. That makes me far angrier than hearing about isolated, unrelated incidents.
+Every move they make is about giving free, unregulated rein to Wall St. This is coincident with trying to sabotage Social Security, limiting food stamps, impeding healthcare reform, etc.

 A central part of Republican strategy now is to engender personal hatred of Hilary Clinton.
 When I talk to Republicans I know, I feel their enmity toward Hilary that’s separate from politics.
 Check yourself out on your reactions towards her.
 The ongoing rhetoric against her is poisonous.

 It goes without saying how personal hatred against Obama has been created since he was first ran for President.
-Elected Republicans now have to vilify him regardless of issue or situation, or be labeled as ‘not being a true Conservative’.
+Elected Republicans vilify him regardless of issue or situation, or be labeled as ‘not being a true Conservative’.
 If Obama says day, they’ll say night and it proves Obama is trying to push politically-correct night onto the country.
 What’s wrong with Obama, though not directly said, but continually implied, is his race.
 Misogyny and racism are stoked.
 Just as Bush #1’s video (in the 88′) campaign about Gov. Dukakis releasing the (black) felon Willie Horton was to bring out fear of the ‘other’.

 I have never felt you are a bigot or hate women – that doesn’t apply to you.
 But we’ve all got pieces of these things in us, and they’re brilliantly interwoven against Hilary and Obama.
 If I didn’t like Hilary – and I mean this – the anti-woman tactics against her would disgust me.
 And if I were against Obama, I’d still feel the fear of dark-skin that’s being appealed to with unrelenting cunning.